infection/site/src/guide/command-line-options.md

 Show colorized diffs of mutated files to the console.

-> Please note that all mutations are logged to the `infection-log.txt` log file as well.
+> Please note that all mutations are logged to the `infection.log` file as well.

 ### `--configuration` or `-c`